MoOx/postcss-cssnext/docs/content/features.md

 ## `initial` value

-Allow you to use `initial` value for any value.
+Allows you to use `initial` value for any property.
 This value represents the value specified as the property’s initial value. **It does not mean browser default.**

 For example, for the `display` property, `initial` always means `inline`,